 For Volume fills, hand-making fans takes too long.

 Using Promade Fans (pre-made loose fans) allows you to apply volume fills as quickly as classic fills.
-This is the secret to fitting more clients into a day.
+This is the sourcing notes to fitting more clients into a day.

 Retailing Opportunity: The “Hybrid Revenue” Strategy